nwlandry/opinion-disparity-in-hypergraphs/README.md

 # Polarization in hypergraphs with community structure

-This repository accompanies the preprint ["Polarization in hypergraphs with community structure"](https://doi.org/10.48550/arXiv.2302.13967) and provides all scripts necessary to reproduce all results and figures.
+This repository accompanies the preprint ["Opinion disparity in hypergraphs with community structure"](https://doi.org/10.48550/arXiv.2302.13967) and provides all scripts necessary to reproduce all results and figures.

 The contents of this repository are organized by directory.